 Schedule slippage, quality flaws and budget overruns are the familiar symptoms of a project in trouble.
 In business projects such problems are sadly all too common and improving success rates is one of management’s greatest challenges.
-It’s estimated that project failures cost the global economy hundreds of billions of dollars annually (if not a trillion dollars).
+It’s estimated that project failures cost the global economy hundreds of billions of dollars annually.
 To illustrate the point, our Catalogue of Catastrophe provides an ongoing record of some of the most notable and interesting project failures from around the world.

 Such loses are a drag on the economy, a threat to the viability of the organizations executing the projects and stressful for the individuals involved.
 To help organizations improve project success rates, and to act as a learning resource for Project Managers around the world, this site is dedicated to answering the questions “why do projects fail?” and “how can we improve success rates?”

 Although simple questions to ask, the answers have many parts and many layers.
 Those layers mean that the causes of failure can be viewed at a number of different levels.
 For example if a project underestimates how much work is involved (and hence fails because it runs out of money) you could regard the bad estimate as the cause of failure.
 While there is some truth in that, such a perspective is a very shallow one and under the surface there are likely a number of other contributing factors.
 For example tracing back through the root causes you might find that the failure to establish the project’s full scope before committing to and publishing the estimate was an underlying factor and beyond that may be other layers of contributing factors.
 To establish the true causes of the failure we often need to peel back the layers of the onion and think hard about contributing factors that led up to the situation within which the failure was able to occur.